-- a.
-Applicant's Requests and Issues: The current characterization of service for the period under review is General (Under Honorable Conditions).
-The applicant requests an upgrade to Honorable.
-The applicant did not provide further explanation of their request. - b.
-Board Type and Decision: In a records review conducted on 26 July 2024, and by a 5-0 vote, the Board determined the discharge is inequitable based on the applicant's Post Traumatic Stress Disorder (PTSD) outweighed the applicant's wrongful use of marijuana on two occasions basis for separation.
-Therefore, the Board voted to grant relief in the form of an upgrade to the characterization of service to Honorable and directed the issue of a new DD Form 214 changing the separation authority to AR 635-200, paragraph 14-12a, the narrative reason for separation to Misconduct (Minor Infractions), and the separation code to JKN.
-The Board determined the RE Code was proper and equitable and voted not to change it.
+c.
+Board Type and Decision: In a records review conducted on 18 September 2024, and by a 5-0 vote, the Board determined the discharge is inequitable based on the applicant's PTSD with Panic DO mitigating the applicant's basis of separation, marijuana use.
+Therefore, the Board voted to grant relief in the form of an upgrade of the characterization of service to Honorable, changed the separation authority to AR 635-200, paragraph 14-12a.
+Accordingly, the narrative reason for separation was changed to Misconduct (Minor Infractions), with a corresponding separation code of JKN.
+The Board voted and determined the reentry eligibility (RE) code was proper and equitable due to applicant's Behavioral Health (BH) diagnosis warranting consideration prior to reentry of military service.